 However, spoils can be used in other ways.
-The Town of Truro uses dredged sand from Pamet Harbor to replenish the Town Beach erosion.
-In Wellfleet, harbor current driven sands which are trapped and deposited at the L-shaped pier are regularly moved back to their initial source at Keller's Corner.
+The Town of Truro uses dredged material from Pamet Harbor to replenish the Town Beach erosion.
+In Wellfleet, spoils from Keller's Corner that are deposited at the L-shaped pier are regularly moved back to their initial location.